 Clinical placements will give you a variety of work experiences, helping you make informed career choices and putting you in a strong position for employment.

-You'll spend a number of weeks on placement in each year, with the option to gain experience across different optometry settings, including hospitals, private practice and specialist clinics.
+You'll spend time on placement in each year, with the option to gain experience across different optometry settings, including hospitals, private practice and specialist clinics.

 You'll get help to find a placement, and support throughout, from programme staff, our dedicated professional placements coordinator and award-winning careers service.